Morning in the cavern brought only the harsh, rhythmic thrum of the [Flawless Basilisk Mana Core].

 Will had propped the fist-sized gem on a jagged stone pedestal near the center of the camp.
 The cold, electric hum of the dead Alpha's heart cast a pulsing violet light over the survivors, painting everything in shades of bruise.

 He hadn't slept.
 The level-up had fused his ribs, but a deep, bone-weary exhaustion remained that no systemic notification could touch.
-He moved through the dark hours — organizing the water supply, checking the perimeter Allison had shaped, cataloguing the medical kit they'd stripped from the slavers.
+He moved through the dark hours.
+He organized the water supply, checked the perimeter Allison had shaped, and cataloged the medical kit they stripped from the slavers.
 He deliberately ignored the blinking prompt demanding he pass judgment on Elias Thorne.
-He'd had Allison drop the P.A.C.I.F.I.C. defector into a smooth-walled pit near the back of the cave.
+He had Allison drop the P.A.C.I.F.I.C. defector into a smooth-walled pit near the back of the cave.
 Judgment could wait until he trusted his own thinking again.

 The camp was holding.
-Helen had stepped into the vacuum of non-combatant leadership with the quiet, total authority of someone who had spent decades managing people who didn't want to be managed.
-She moved among the children with fierce efficiency — rationing foil packets, organizing sleeping arrangements on the Star-Moss, correcting without raising her voice.
+Helen stepped into the vacuum of non-combatant leadership with the quiet, total authority of someone who had spent decades managing people who didn't want to be managed.
+She moved among the children with fierce efficiency.
+She rationed foil packets, organized sleeping arrangements on the Star-Moss, and corrected without raising her voice.
 Beside her, Tyson hauled loose bedrock to reinforce the inner perimeter, following her directions without a single complaint.
 They hadn't been asked.
-They'd just looked at the problem and started solving it.
+They just looked at the problem and started solving it.

 They were building a society in the dark.